Students may double count no more than one course toward the Criminology major and College Sector requirements.

 Any non-CRIM course that meets the Bio-Psych-Social, Socio-Political, or Research distributional requirements.

-Honors Option: Students pursuing Departmental Honors will drop one Elective course and take CRIM 4001 Senior Research Thesis.
+Honors Option: Students pursuing Departmental Honors will count CRIM 4001 Senior Research Thesis as one of the Criminology Electives.

 Since these tracks are aimed at encouraging students to develop additional expertise in a subject area, individual courses may count for either the elective tracks or the distributional requirements.
-For example, PSYC 1450 may be used to fulfill either the psychology minor track or the Bio-Psychological-Social distributional requirement, but not both.
+For example, PSYC 1450 may be used to fulfill either the Criminology Elective as part of a psychology minor track or the Bio-Psychological-Social distributional requirement, but not both.

 Minors Fulfilling an Elective Track: